Screened topological plasmons in graphene plasmonic crystals: Quantization of plasmon excitations

 The simplified form for the total energy in Eq. \eqref{eq:TotalEnergySimplified} resembles the energy of several simple harmonic oscillators.
 The canonical quantization is achieved by promoting the mode amplitudes $\alpha_q$ and $\alpha_q^\star$ to quantum-mechanical ladder operators:

 The operators $a_q/a_q^\dagger$ are bosonic ladder operators that destroy/create a plasmon with quantum number $q$, and satisfy the following equal-time commutation relation:

-The quantity $V_{\mathrm{eff}}$ is an effective ($d$-dimensional) volume necessary to ensure that the Hamiltonian obtained by inserting Eqs.~\eqref{eq:CanonicalQuantizationStep} into the expression for the total energy, Eq.~\eqref{eq:TotalEnergySimplified}, coincides with the familiar Hamiltonian for a collection of harmonic oscillators:
+The quantity $V_{\mathrm{eff}}$ is an effective ($d$-dimensional) volume necessary to ensure that the Hamiltonian obtained by inserting Eqs.~\eqref{eq:CanonicalQuantizationStep} into the expression for the total energy, Eq.~\eqref{eq:TotalEnergySimplified}, coincides with the familiar Hamiltonian for a collection of harmonic oscillators (c.f.
+Appendix \ref{appendix:QuantizationCalculations} for further details):

 where $\textit{h.c.}$ stands for Hermitian conjugate.
 In doing this matching, we find